Kevga/BeatSaberCinema/README.md

 - [K/DA - MORE \[DACK\]](https://beatsaver.com/beatmap/1059c)
 - [BLACKPINK - Kill This Love \[aggrogahu\]](https://beatsaver.com/beatmap/46be)

 A playlist file (.bplist) with all pre-configured maps is included in the release of the mod and can additionally also be found [here](https://raw.githubusercontent.com/Kevga/BeatSaberCinema/master/Resources/cinema.bplist).
-Right-click the link and click `Save link as...` to download the file and save it in `Beat Saber\Playlists`.
-You can then use a mod like PlaylistManager to access it in game.
+You can use a mod like PlaylistManager to access it in game.

 A readable full list of maps with videos (without download links) can be found [here](Resources/bundled-configs.txt).